Old Dogs (film): Plot

-Dan Rayburn and Charlie Reed are best friends and co-owners of a successful sports marketing firm.
-Seven years prior, Dan, recently divorced, married Vicki after being whisked away by Charlie for a tropical vacation.
-The marriage, however, is short lived.
-Seven years later, Vicki resurfaces to tell him that their short marriage resulted in something he never suspected: twins Zach and Emily.

-As Vicki is facing jail time for her work as an environmental activist, and her friend Jenna is hospitalized from a freak accident, she asks Dan to take care of the kids while she does her time.
-Thinking this might be his chance to get back with Vicki, Dan agrees, but only if Charlie helps him as neither have any experience taking care of kids.
-At the same time, they must finalize a huge marketing deal with a Japanese company, something they've always dreamed of, but will take all of their talents to clinch.
+Dan Rayburn and Charlie Reed are best friends and co-owners at a sports marketing firm.
+Seven years ago, Dan was briefly married to Vicki.
+In the present, Vicki resurfaces to tell Dan that their short marriage resulted in twins Zach and Emily.
+Vicki is facing jail for her work as an environmental activist.
+She asks Dan to take care of the kids while she does her time.
+Dan agrees, but only if Charlie helps him as neither have any experience taking care of kids.
+At the same time, they must finalize a deal with a Japanese company.

-As Dan's condo does not allow children, they have to board with Charlie.
 Charlie and Dan's attempts to take care of the kids are well-intentioned, but very awkward.
-On a trip with the kids to an overnight camp, a hard-nosed camp instructor, Barry, becomes convinced that Dan and Charlie are homosexual partners.
-The trip ends after Dan accidentally sets a beloved statue of the camp's founder on fire.

-The kids then proceed to spill and replace Charlie and Dan's prescriptions, mixing them up in the process.
-Dan then must play a game of golf with the Japanese executives while experiencing extreme side effects and Charlie tries to woo Amanda with a face frozen by the pills.
+An overnight camp instructor thinks that Dan and Charlie are homosexual partners.
+Later on, the kids accidentally spill Charlie and Dan's prescriptions and when they try to put them back, they end up mixing them up, leading to unexpected side effects for both men.

-Desperate to help Dan communicate with the children despite his inexperience with children, Charlie recruits his friend Jimmy Lunchbox, a famous, flamboyant children's entertainer.
-Jimmy comes by and straps Dan and Charlie in motion controlled puppet suits so Charlie can help Dan make all the right moves with his daughter while having a tea party.
+Desperate to help Dan communicate with the children, Charlie recruits his friend Jimmy Lunchbox, a famous children's entertainer.
+Jimmy straps Dan and Charlie in motion-controlled puppet suits so Charlie can help Dan make the right moves with his daughter while having a tea party.
+The suits malfunction, but Dan speaks from the heart, winning Emily over.

-The suits malfunction, but Dan speaks from the heart, winning over Emily and making Jimmy emotional.
-Everything is great with Vicki as she returns home after serving her time.
-However, the guys have sealed their Japanese deal, sending junior associate Craig to Tokyo.
-When he goes missing after his arrival, Charlie and Dan must fly to Tokyo themselves to take his place.
-Dan must leave the kids and Vicki despite his and their desire to be a family.
+Vicki returns home.
+Dan and Charlie send their junior associate Craig to Tokyo and begin spending more time with the kids.
+However, Charlie and Dan receive news that Craig has gone missing, so they fly to Tokyo.